tenxfarm/notes-bak/Media Bed.md

 The breakdown of these solids to what the plants can use is [[mineralization]].
 It occurs in all dark wet surfaces.

+2 Inches of dry zone over the auto siphon.